Skip to content

 def type(self) -> str:

-return "speech-group"
+return "speech_group"

 def export(self) -> dict[str, Any]: